EyobGob/ETS0587-14/Python/Set_Methods/README.md

 # issuperset() method
 It is a method for set objects that efficiently determines if one set contains all the elements of another set, returning a boolean value.
 It's the logical counterpart to issubset() and is useful in scenarios where you need to verify the presence of all required elements.

+# isdisjoint()
+if you have two sets, let's call them set1 and set2, set1.isdisjoint(set2) will return True if there's absolutely no overlap between them – meaning they share no common elements.
+If they do have one or more elements in common, it'll return False. imagine you have two groups of friends. isdisjoint() tells you if there's anyone who is a friend in both groups.
+If the answer is no (they are disjoint), then isdisjoint() is True.
+If there's even one person in both groups, then they are not disjoint, and isdisjoint() is False.

+# clear()
+It's a very direct and simple operation: it removes all elements from a set, effectively making it an empty set.
+Think of it like emptying a physical container.
+If your set is like a box filled with items, calling clear() is like reaching in and taking everything out, leaving you with an empty box.